HOW TO JOIN 28@NORTHGATE

 Please read the information provided about Your Summary Care Record.
 If you would like to have additional information added to Your Summary Care Record please complete the relevant form.
 If you do not wish to have a Summary Care Record it is your responsibility to opt out.
 To find out more visit www.nhs.uk/your-nhs-data-matters

-Please allow up to two weeks for the NHS to process your registration, however if you require an appointment within this time frame you are able to make one.
+Please allow up to two weeks for the NHS to process your registration.

 Disabled Patient Facilities